 Best hours for ETF trading

 A lot can happen overnight, which is why ETF investors generally should avoid the first 10 minutes of the trading day.
 Breaking news, market activity and morning economic releases all contribute to an early period of price discovery after the market opening, often characterized by heightened stock volatility, wider spreads and weaker liquidity.
-Afterwards, spreads tend to normalise and remain relatively stable for much of the remainder of the trading day.
+Afterwards, spreads tend to normalize and remain relatively stable for much of the remainder of the trading day.

 ETF trading both a science and art

-ETF trading requires knowing just a few simple rules.
+Buying and selling ETFs requires knowing just a few simple rules.
 You will get used to it!
 Learn more about ETF trading and Financial Tips by following our Academy Course.